Dispersive decay of small data solutions for the KdV equation: Introduction

 We split $u^2$ into

 where

-Here we expect $u_{lo}$ to have better decay at infinity, so we will place $f_{2}$ into $f_1$.
+Here we expect $u_{\lo}$ to have better decay at infinity, so we will place $f_{2}$ into $f_1$.
 The product in $f_3$ does not have better decay but instead is localized close to frequency zero, so its $\dot H^\frac12$ norm will be better; thus we will also place it in $f_1$.

-The remaining two terms are large, but have the redeeming feature that their intersection is nonresonant.
+The remaining two terms are large, but have the redeeming feature that their interaction is nonresonant.
 Hence for them we will apply the normal form analysis.
 This will yield the quadratic correction